bulhi/MonologDbBundle/README.md

     new Bulhi\MonologDbBundle\BulhiMonologDbBundle(),
     ...

 Define custom monolog channel in config.yml file.
 Name of the channel ('db_log' here) can be set to whatever you like.
-Also define the name of user entity in your app.
+Also create a 'bulhi_monolog_db' section and provide the name of user entity in your app.

     monolog:
         channels: ['db_log']